AlessandroMinoccheri/package-info/README.md

 [![Build Status](https://api.travis-ci.org/AlessandroMinoccheri/package-info.png)](https://travis-ci.org/AlessandroMinoccheri/package-info)

-> Get the information of a npm package
+> Get the information of a npm package and return an object

 Fetches the information directly from the registry